Explore National Parks in Uttarakhand: Complete Travel Guide

 4. Nanda Devi National Park

 Next to the Valley of Flowers is Nanda Devi National Park in Uttarakhand, which is also a UNESCO World Heritage Site.
-This park is part of the Nanda Devi Biosphere Reserve.
-The park is centered around the towering Nanda Devi Peak, the second-highest mountain in India.
-The park has rough land and many different plants and animals, making it a special and exciting place for people who love trekking and nature.
+It is one of the most unique National Parks in Uttarakhand and forms an important part of the Nanda Devi Biosphere Reserve.
+The park is built around the tall Nanda Devi Peak, the second-highest mountain in India.
+With its rugged terrain and rich variety of plants and animals, it offers a special experience for people who enjoy trekking and nature.

 6:00 AM – 6:00 PM